i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 After full transition to ECIES records, ranged padding rules are the same as for request records.

-Symmetric Encryption of Asymmetrically Encrypted Records
+Symmetric Encryption of Records
 --------------------------------------------------------

-Mixed tunnels are allowed, and necessary, for full network transition from ElGamal to ECIES.
+Mixed tunnels are allowed, and necessary, for the transition from ElGamal to ECIES.
-During the transitionary period, a statistically increasing number of routers will be keyed under ECIES keys.
+During the transitionary period, an increasing number of routers will be keyed under ECIES keys.

 Symmetric cryptography preprocessing will run in the same way: